T3Marius/Store-TeamBet/README.md

 [Settings]
 MinBet = 10
 MaxBet = 1000
-MinPlayers = 1 #How much players needs to be in the server for bet to work.
-RemovePlayerBetIfChangedTeam = true # Remove player's bet if he changed teams.
-TMultiplier = 2 #How much u gain if you win a bet.
-CTMultiplier = 2 #How much u gain if you win a bet.
-ShowBetMessageToAll = false #Wheter to show bet message to all players or not.
+MinPlayers = 1 #How much players needs to be in the server for bet to work RemovePlayerBetIfChangedTeam = true # Remove player's bet if he changed teams TMultiplier = 2 #How much u gain if you win a bet CTMultiplier = 2 #How much u gain if you win a bet ShowBetMessageToAll = false #Wheter to show bet message to all players or not.
-BetTime = 120 #How much time does players have to bet.
-UseWasdMenu = false #Wheter to use WasdMenu or not.
+BetTime = 120 #How much time does players have to bet UseWasdMenu = false #Wheter to use WasdMenu or not

 ```
 [Support Me](https://paypal.me/vxaero?country.x=RO&locale.x=en_US)